Oluseyiadebayo/Presidential/README.md

 Through the use of historical date, This comparative analysis aims to review the years the candidates spent as Governors of their respective states, and identify if there was a positive correlation with economic prosperity, progress in key sectors, and growth especially in the areas the candidate advocates for.

+## Data Source
+The major dataset used is the Sub national Human Development Index (SHDI), which is an average of the sub-national values across three dimensions: Education, Health and Standard of living.
+These parameters indicate the key areas of economic prosperity.
+The dataset was used to explore a comparative assessment of the two candidates.

 ## Limitations
 The dataset presents specific gaps between(1999-2002).
 Those records will have to be extrapolated in order to fill in gap.